-The general purpose of the Audit Committee (the "Committee") of the Board of Directors of CS Disco, Inc. (the "Company") is to:
+The purpose of the Audit Committee (the "Committee") of the Board of Directors (the "Board") of Sweetgreen, Inc. (the "Company") is to:

-- oversee the Company's accounting and financial reporting processes, internal audit function, systems of internal control, financial statement audits and the integrity of the Company's financial statements; - manage the selection, engagement terms, fees, qualifications, independence, and performance of the registered public accounting firms engaged as the Company's independent outside auditors for the purpose of preparing or issuing an audit report or performing audit services (the "Auditors"); - maintain and foster an open avenue of communication with the Company's management, internal audit group (if any) and Auditors; and - oversee the Company's policies, procedures, plans and information technology systems designed to ensure the security, confidentiality, availability and integrity of information, as well as the operation and effectiveness of such policies, procedures, plans and systems.
+- oversee the Company's accounting and financial reporting processes, systems of internal control over financial reporting and financial statement audits, and the integrity of the Company's financial statements; - manage the selection, engagement terms, fees, qualifications, independence, and performance of the registered public accounting firms engaged as the Company's independent outside auditors for the purpose of preparing or issuing an audit report or performing other audit, review or attest services (the "Auditors"); - maintain and foster an open avenue of communication with the Company's management, internal audit group and Auditors; - review any reports or disclosures required by applicable law and stock exchange listing requirements and in accordance with GAAP (as defined below) and Securities and Exchange Commission ("SEC") rules and regulations; - oversee the design, implementation, organization and performance of the Company's internal audit function; - help the Board oversee the Company's legal and regulatory compliance, including risk assessment; and - provide regular reports and information to the Board.